← All RAM guides

 Bottom line

-16 GB vs 32 GB vs 64 GB comes down to measured usage: 32 GB is today’s sweet spot for most builders; 64 GB when work proves it; 16 GB only when budget is extreme and multitasking is minimal.
-Fix capacity before chasing extreme RAM speed.
+16 GB versus 32 GB versus 64 GB comes down to measured usage: 32 GB is today's sweet spot for most builders; fix capacity before chasing extreme RAM speed.